- If you are just getting starting on your quest to learn more about BMT, START HERE.

 When do they start getting phone calls?

-Based on BMT’s new call policy that went into place in January, Trainees will be allowed to call home only during WOT 4 and WOT 7 of training.
+Based BMT’s call policy, Trainees will be allowed to call home only during WOT 4 and WOT 6 of training.
 Any other calls would be at the discretion of the MTI and are not guaranteed.
 Please be advised that calls could come at ANY time on ANY day and please do not make the mistake of assuming your Trainee will only call at a certain time or day.
-Many have missed precious phone calls because they weren’t expecting a call. ♥
+Many have missed precious phone calls because they weren’t expecting a call.

 What is a TRS?

 Click here for Common Terms and Abbreviations that you’ll see used here and on the Facebook page.

 I hope you never have an emergency but in the event that you do here is the Red Cross Information.